theREDspace/pov_slider/README.md

 Wordpress POV Slider
 ==========

+A simple plugin for taking content from all over your site and marking it as "featured".
 Works as a simplified way to feature posts for (very) non-technical users.

 Description
 ----------